Angelica Puzio Ferrara

 A second stream of her research investigates ideological influences on the gendered economy of work.
 For example, Ferrara’s research in Psychology of Men and Masculinities has addressed why gender disparities persist in occupations that have been culturally “feminized,” such as early childhood education, healthcare, and domestic roles.
 While at Stanford, Ferrara is also completing a visiting fellowship at the London School of Economics and Political Science, where she works to understand barriers to women’s and other marginalized groups’ advancement at workplaces in the United Kingdom.

-At Stanford, Ferrara is working on a book that examines boys’ and men’s friendships across history and cultures.
+Ferrara’s postdoctoral work is Men Without Men, a book that examines boys’ and men’s friendships across history and cultures.
 This work illuminates how cultural conceptions of manhood became incongruent with men’s needs for close, intimate bonds, leading many men to report that they have very few or no close friends.
 Drawing on the voices of men and boys who defy this pattern of loneliness, Ferrara uncovers how the state of men’s friendships became so fractured, who pays the price for men’s social isolation, and how these dynamics can be disrupted.
+Men Without Men will be published by Simon and Schuster in the United States and Penguin Random House in the United Kingdom and Canada.

 Ferrara comes to The Clayman Institute after completing her Ph.D. at New York University, where she was part of the global fellowship program at NYU’s London center.
 Ferrara’s writing on the intersection of gender and culture has been published in The Washington Post, Teen Vogue, and FiveThirtyEight, and her work has been featured by The Economist and The American Psychological Association.